October 18

 Here is a short video that shows you how Oscar Peterson used Upper Structure Chords in his improvisations.
 A MUST SEE!

-The following video is yet an other example for how Upper Structure Chords can be useful in combination with arpeggios.
+The following video is yet an other example for how Upper Structure Chords can be useful specifically in combination with broken chord runs and arpeggios.

 The upper structure example starts at 4:20.